vuetifyjs/vuetify/packages/docs/src/pages/en/components/avatars.md

 #### Size

-The `size` prop allows you to change the height and width of `v-avatar`.
+The `size` prop allows you to change the height and width of the avatar.

 <example file="v-avatar/prop-size" />